robertprice/Rotary-Encoder-for-RC2014/README.md

 The Gerber files, BOM, and schematic (created using EasyEDA) to build your own module can be found in the PCB folder.

+The debug port is optional, only fit this if you want access to see the values going into the RC2014.

+The LEDs are also optional.
+If you don't want these, they can be left out along with the resistor array (R3) next to them.

 ## Where to buy a suitable rotary encoder

 Rotary encoders can be purchased on Amazon, eBay, AliExpress, or your favourite electronics provider.